 Consider installing low-flow toilets, washing clothes in cold water, and taking shorter showers.
 Don’t leave the water running while brushing your teeth, and opt for a low-flow showerhead or an aerator on existing faucets.
 There are also many ways to live more sustainably when it comes to doing laundry.
 Start with a full load of laundry instead of running the washer whenever you need just one piece.
 By reducing water consumption, you will also reduce your energy consumption.

 Opt for Alternative Well-Being Products

 If you want to live sustainably, you have to look beyond your needs and wants and embrace ethical consumption that is good for you and the environment around you.
-At Kratora, we do our part by bringing you ethically and sustainably sourced kratom and CBD products.
-The kratom we sell is cultivated and harvested in sustainable farms, and the CBD products are sourced from organic hemp.
+At Kratora, we do our part by bringing you ethically and sustainably sourced kratom and ethnobotanicals.
+The kratom and the kratom alternatives we sell are cultivated and harvested on sustainable farms.
 Shop today to live a more conscious lifestyle.